Chapter 12:

 Silence blanketed the area.
 Debris continued falling back to earth, seeming at first to only be small rocks or branches, until several whole trees came crashing down as well.
 That was the last of Nicolaus’s energy; consciousness fading, he could only look to the sky, immobilized.

-The crunching of dirt and branches under foot reached Nicolaus’s ears.
+The crunching of dirt and branches under foot managed to reach Nicolaus’s ringing ears.
 Someone was nonchalantly strolling up to him!
 Some insanely tall person, with a pair of wild and uneven pigtails stopped to look down on him.
 “Very interesting!”
-Was said just before everything went dark, and Nicolaus drifted off, staring into those deranged eyes shielded behind a pair of glasses.
+Was said just before everything went dark; Nicolaus drifted off, staring into those deranged eyes shielded behind a pair of glasses.

 Part 2

 Raquel Childs sat in her police cruiser, silently fuming.
 Her night was totally ruined, all her plans scuppered by work.
 “Childs, what’s the matter?”
-Sitting next to her, chowing down on an ice cream sandwich, was her partner, Tobias Bennet.
+Chowing down on an ice cream sandwich in the next seat over, was Tobias Bennet.

-“…I had plans, but we got called over to look after Joffe.
-Could it be any more of a bore?”
+“…I had plans, but we got called over to look after Joffe.”
 She exited her side, slamming the door shut!

 “Hey now, don’t take it out on the car!”
-Tobias scarfed down his snack and rushed in behind the surly detective.
+Her partner scarfed down his snack and rushed in behind the surly detective.
 They entered a familiar hotel lobby, greeted by another officer.
 “Tyler, hey.
 You taking off?”

 “I’m really sorry!
 I have to go and check on my folks.”
-Exiting through the revolving doors, the officer left without another word.
+Exiting through the revolving doors, he ran off without another word.

 [Raquel, stop by the clinic tomorrow.
 Your mother wants me to give you more of your things, and I have them in the back.]
 Rolling her eyes, she still replied respectfully, not admitting to herself how happy she was to see her father in person.

 “Childs, elevator’s here.
 Come on.”
-Raquel joined Tobias and they ascended toward the 20th floor of the hotel.
+Raquel joined Tobias and they ascended toward Madison Falls hotel’s 20th floor.
 “Think I’m going to take a vacation soon.
 Head to Canada or something.
 Maybe the Caribbean!”

 “What are you saying now?”
 Raquel responded.